daniboii201/KiCad-project-4-MCU_Datalogger-PCB/README.md

 • Pin headers: For programming and sensor interfaces

 ### Characteristics:
+• Two PCB versions:

+  – 2-layer: Cost-effective design for basic applications, suitable for simple routing and lower manufacturing costs.

+  – 4-layer: Optimized for signal integrity with dedicated ground and power planes, reduced EMI, and improved reliability.
+Includes mostly SMD components for a compact footprint, silkscreen labels for easy assembly, mounting holes for stability, and copper pours for thermal management.

 ### How It Works:
 The MCU Datalogger PCB is designed to collect sensor data, process it, and store it reliably.
 Here’s the workflow: